scullxbones/pekko-persistence-mongo/README.md

 Events are first *grouped* by collection, then batch-persisted, each group of events in its own correspondent suffixed journal.
 This means our 100 events may be persisted in mongo as *several* documents, decreasing performances but allowing multiple journals.

-If enabled (via the `pekko.contrib.persistence.mongodb.mongo.realtime-enable-persistence` configuration property) inserts inside capped collection for live queries are performed the usual way, in one step.
+If enabled (via the `pekko.contrib.persistence.mongodb.driver.mongo.realtime-enable-persistence` configuration property) inserts inside capped collection for live queries are performed the usual way, in one step.
 No grouping here, our 100 events are still persisted as a single document in "pekko_persistence_realtime" collection.